jordibc/mapelia/paper/paper.md

 In the project *A Touch of The Universe*, the generated `stl` files are directly printed with a 3D printer, to create a physical representation of diverse planets and moons.
-Those printed models are used to do outreach in astronomy.
+Those printed models are then used to do outreach in astronomy at the *Aula del Cel (The Sky Classroom)* [@aula_del_cel] of the Astronomical Observatory of the University of Valencia among other places.

 # References